-According to some research, almost 40% of adults in the US are suffering from obesity and the number is constantly rising thus bariatric surgeries gain popularity.
+According to Nia Mitchell, MD et al., almost 40% of adults in the US are suffering from obesity and the number is constantly rising thus bariatric surgeries gain popularity.
 Studies exhibit that more than 90% of patients who underwent a bariatric surgery lose more than half of their excessive weight.

 The most popular bariatric surgeries are the Roux-en Y gastric bypass (RYGB) which so far was the most frequently chosen surgery but it gave the way to a newer, less invasive procedure which is sleeve gastrectomy.
 Although RYGB surgery is less frequent, there are numerous post-RYGB patients who did lose weight during the first years after the surgery, yet are regaining weight about 8 to 10 years later.
 So what percentage of gastric bypass regain weight is?